13 Ways to Support the Behavior and Learning of Students on the Autism SpectrumJanuary 16, 2018

 An assistive technology evaluation can help determine which AAC supports are best for your student.
 For more support, contact the AT specialist(s) in your school district or state.

 Consider Peer Supports

-Students with ASD often need support in many areas, and educators can’t always provide all of those supports at the moment they’re needed.
+Students on the autism spectrum often need support in many areas, and educators can’t always provide all of those supports at the moment they’re needed.
 Peers can be a great source of supplemental support, if they receive effective training on peer-mediated interventions.
-Provide guidance to peers on strategies and approaches they can use to engage students with ASD and encourage their use of social reciprocity skills.
+Provide guidance to peers on strategies and approaches they can use to engage students and encourage their use of social reciprocity skills.
 (To get you started, there’s a learning module on peer-mediated interventions on this website.)

 Often, you’ll find it’s most effective to use two or more of these strategies together when you’re planning and implementing interventions.
 Tailor the combination of strategies to your student’s specific needs—and if you have a success story to share, we would love to hear from you!

 Find out how to address ten of your most common classroom behavior challenges—from following directions to handling transitions—with skill, insight, and compassion.